Tour Code : EN-011

 All tours as per the itinerary.

-Professional licensed tour guide for the duration of the tour
+Professional licensed English language guide for the duration of the tour

 All parking, highway, and bridge fees